HaskeYE/ui-automation-framework-updated-stable/tasks/13 - maven run configurations.md

 `-e clean test -Dbrowser.name=chrome -Dbrowser.height=1800 -Dbrowser.width=1300 -DrunSuite=**/SmokeSuite.class`

-NOTE: `-Dbrowser.name` value may vary depending how you named your browsers in enum from task 2
+NOTE: `-Dbrowser.name` value may vary depending on how you named your browsers in properties from task 2

 When you choose SmokeSuite_Chrome_DesktopSize from run config dropdown and click play your application should run all tests listed in SmokeSuite.class, in Chrome browser with browser size 1800 x 1300 pixels.